The destiny of Les Riceys

 During the French Revolution, Les Riceys was the second-most populous village in the Aube department, and produced a much-loved rosé wine.
 When the vineyards were destroyed by phylloxera at the end of the 19th century, a rural exodus ensued.
 “We growers are not leaving our vines, our vineyards are leaving us,” they said.

 Courageous, united and determined, the people of the Aube rose up in 1911, their sights set on obtaining the Champagne appellation.
 It was finally granted in 1927, and Les Riceys became the largest terroir in all of Champagne, with 844 hectares of vineyards.
 Domaine Alexandre Bonnet is part of that history.
 In 1934, Lucien Noble began growing his first vines.
-He passed on his dedication through the generations, until 1970, when René, Serge and Alain Bonnet founded the Domaine Alexandre Bonnet.
+He shared his enthusiasm with subsequent generations right through to 1970, when Serge Bonnet, assisted by Alain and René, founded the Domaine Alexandre Bonnet.
 The team is now in the capable hands of Arnaud Fabre, who keeps this shared devotion alive among the winegrowers of Les Riceys, to love and bring out the exceptional characteristics of this incredible terroir.

 “Just like fine food, wines reflect the character of the person who makes them.
 Whether that’s in the vineyard, or the direct expression of the grape variety or parcel in the bottle.
 Winemaking is an individual and a team undertaking, I am always in awe of the relationship between nature and growers.
 I do my best to express the essence of the terroir, but ultimately, almost everything is in the hands of nature!”